WAREHOUSE EPOXY FLOORING • FLOOR COATINGS • VANCOUVER BC

 Warehouse Epoxy Flooring Systems We Install

 The right warehouse epoxy flooring system depends on traffic intensity, slab condition, wear-lane concentration, joint deterioration, cleaning expectations and downtime limits.
-A basic dust-control coating is not the same as a forklift-ready warehouse floor system.
+A basic dust-control coating is not the same as a forklift-ready warehouse floor coating system.

 System TypeBest ForWhy It WorksNotes